What’s a good topic for a white paper?

 Two out of three is enough.

-Yes, cryptocurrencies are certainly new.
-Bitcoin was created in 2009, and Ether only two years ago.
+Bitcoin was created in 2009, and Ether first went live in 2015.

-Q2.
-Is it relatively complex?
+Q2: Is it relatively complex?

 A blockchain is an online ledger where every transaction must be verified by many other connected computers.
 That makes a well-designed blockchain close to invulnerable to tampering or hacking.